huffmanks/code-share/src/content/cheatsheets/postgresql.md

         code: GRANT privilege_type ON table_name TO username;
         codeLang: sql
         comment: "Replace `privilege_type` with desired permissions (e.g., SELECT, INSERT, UPDATE)."
+      - label: Grant all privileges to a user
+        description: Grants all privileges on a database to a user.
+        code: GRANT ALL PRIVILEGES ON DATABASE database_name TO username;
+        codeLang: sql
+        comment: "This gives the user full control over the database."
+      - label: Grant privileges on all tables in a schema
+        description: Grants specific privileges on all tables in a schema.
+        code: GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO username;
+        codeLang: sql
+        comment: "Replace `public` with the target schema if needed."
+      - label: Grant role to another user
+        description: Assigns a role to a user.
+        code: GRANT role_name TO username;
+        codeLang: sql
+        comment: "This allows the user to inherit the granted role's privileges."
       - label: Revoke privileges from a user
         description: Revokes specific permissions from a user.
         code: REVOKE privilege_type ON table_name FROM username;